seancorfield/dot-clojure/README.md

 * `:1.9` -- Clojure 1.9.0
 * `:1.8` -- Clojure 1.8.0
 * ... back to `:1.0` (note: `:1.5` is actually Clojure 1.5.1 to avoid a bug in Clojure 1.5.0, and `:1.2` is 1.2.1)

+To work with the Polylith command-line tool:
+* `:poly` -- a recent master version of [Polylith's `poly` tool](https://github.com/polyfy/polylith) -- example usage:
+  * `clojure -M:poly shell` -- start an interactive Polylith shell,
+  * `clojure -M:poly info :loc` -- display information about a Polylith workspace, including lines of code,
+  * `clojure -M:poly create component name:user` -- create a `user` component in a Polylith workspace,
+  * `clojure -M:poly test :dev` -- run tests in the `dev` project context, in a Polylith workspace.

 > Note: the _EXPERIMENTAL_ `:add-libs` alias has been removed -- use the [`clojure.repl.deps`](https://clojure.github.io/clojure/branch-master/clojure.repl-api.html#clojure.repl.deps) in Clojure 1.12.0 Alpha 2 or later instead!